The Best Flea Collars for Dogs (Review) in 2020

 Water resistant design

-Suitable for puppies of 12 weeks or older
+Suitable for dogs and puppies of 12 weeks or older

 Compatible with your dog’s regular collar